glfw/glfw/README.md

  - [Wayland] Bugfix: Size limits included frame size for fallback decorations
  - [Wayland] Bugfix: Updating `GLFW_DECORATED` had no effect on server-side decorations
+ - [Wayland] Bugfix: A monitor would be reported as connected again if its scale changed
+ - [Wayland] Bugfix: `glfwTerminate` would segfault if any monitor had changed scale
  - [POSIX] Removed use of deprecated function `gettimeofday`
  - [POSIX] Bugfix: `CLOCK_MONOTONIC` was not correctly tested for or enabled
  - [WGL] Disabled the DWM swap interval hack for Windows 8 and later (#1072)